DOG'S EYE VIEW...

 I was surprised in a GOOD way to see every pass on the blue tire/red frame was more centred over the tire than the red tire/red frame.
 I think the Blue was dominant and easier to find/focus on than the red tire frame :)

 JUMPS: Wingless and Winged.
 White works but depending on surface glare, lightness of sand/dead grass, can be harder to spot.
 Horizontal lines are easier found in relationship to vertical ones.
 The wing jumps with vertical posts frame the horizontal bar beautifully.
 Taping accents of white jumps help greatly to outline the shape But narrow banding blurs at distance.
-Bar colour: Best seen is Blue or black on dirt/sand/grass/turf.
+Bar colour: Best seen is Blue, Purple or black on dirt/sand/grass/turf.
 Perhaps combinations of white/black/Blue with more black/blue would help them stand out the most?

 If the contacts are Blue, Jump bars on singles should be black to help with the depth of the jump in front of the contact.
 If the contacts are black, the bars could be blue.
 I could not find any photos online of black contacts, tho I have come across them in videos.
 Black is a GREAT choice (visually) for contacts!!